postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

 ## Aspect properties

-Many aspects have properties that can be set when the aspect is instantiated -- for instance as a custom attribute.
+Many aspects have properties that can be set when the aspect is instantiated &mdash; for instance as a custom attribute.
 The scope of these properties is generally run-time-or-compile-time.
 When you read these properties from a template, they will be replaced by their compile-time value.

 ### Example: aspect property